2022 Gertrude M. Cox Award

 The award is presented at the WSS Annual Dinner, usually held in June, with the recipient delivering a talk on a topic of general interest to the WSS membership before the dinner.

 This award is made possible by funding from RTI International, and the recipient is chosen by a six-person committee - three each from WSS and RTI.
-This year's committee consists of WSS President Eileen O'Brien (co-chair), WSS Past President Tom Krenzke, and WSS President-Elect Jill Dever; and Marcus Berzofsky, Phil Kott, and Karol Krotki (co-chair) from RTI.
+This year's committee consists of WSS President Mark Otto (co-chair), WSS Past President Jill Dever, and WSS President-Elect Erin Tanenbaum; and Darryl Creel, Phil Kott, and Marcus Berzofsky (co-chair) from RTI.

 The award includes a $1,000 honorarium, travel expenses to attend the WSS Annual Dinner, and a commemorative WSS plaque.
-Past recipients, in chronological order: Sharon Lohr, Alan Zaslavsky, Tom Belin, Vance Berger, Francesca Domenici, Thomas Lumley, Jean Opsomer, Michael Elliott, Nilanjan Chatterjee, Amy Herring, Frauke Kreuter, Jerome Reiter, Jae Kwang Kim, Bhramar Mukherjee, Elizabeth Stuart, David Haziza, and Courtney Kennedy.
+Past recipients, in chronological order: Sharon Lohr, Alan Zaslavsky, Tom Belin, Vance Berger, Francesca Domenici, Thomas Lumley, Jean Opsomer, Michael Elliott, Nilanjan Chatterjee, Amy Herring, Frauke Kreuter, Jerome Reiter, Jae Kwang Kim, Bhramar Mukherjee, Elizabeth Stuart, David Haziza, Courtney Kennedy, Dipankar Bandyopadhyay, and Sherri Rose.

-February, 2020.
-The application should consist of the candidate's cv (or
+28 February, 2022.
+The application should consist of the candidate's cv

 supporting statements can be submitted to strengthen the application.